 Double-click the icon and the TWCU will run.
 You can also run the utility by clicking the Start>Program>TP-LINK>TWCU>TP-LINK Wireless Client Utility.
-The TWCU provides a complete and easy to use set of tools to:
+The TWCU provides an integrated and easy tools to:

-- > Display current status information
+- Display current status information

-- > Edit and add configuration profiles
+- Edit and add configuration profiles

 - Display current diagnostics information